 Thinking of ways to increase engagement?
 Try gamifying your campaign.
 As an example, you can set milestones for reaching certain donation amounts such as $100, $500, and $1,000.
-As a team, for every milestone you hit, your employees get a reward.
-Or, create friendly competition between departments by rewarding ones with the highest participation rate.
+As a team, your employees get a reward for every milestone you hit.
+Or create friendly competition between departments by rewarding the ones with the highest participation rate.

 Don’t forget to use the hashtag #GivingTuesday on social media and tag everyone involved.